 President and Executive Director

-Barbara has worked at the French Library for more than 20 years.
-Barbara has represented the Center and Alliance Française of Boston throughout the years and has most recently been appointed vice-president of the Federation of Alliances Françaises USA.
+Barbara has worked at the French Library for more than 26 years.
+Barbara has represented the FL and Alliance Française of Boston throughout the years and was vice-president of the Federation of Alliances Françaises USA.
 She is committed to pursuing the extraordinary mission of the French Library and believes that the Francophone world is worth exploring in all its different cultures.

 Related Posts